GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (190) .md

 **At Higher Tiers**: Each tier beyond minimum sees the attack gain a +1 bonus.

 **Critical Failure**: The axe explodes infront of you, inflicting the effect against you instead.

+#### Leech Life

+**Minimum Tier**: 2

+**Casting Time**: 1 action

+**Effect**: You touch a foe, which also inflicts toxic attack against the foe.
+If the attack would qualify to damage armor or inflict a critical hit, it instead inflicts a level of fatigue against the foe.
+If a critical hit, you may choose to either recover an instance of fatigue or recover a single hitpoint.

+If the spellcheck is a critical success, you may inflict a melee attack aqgainst the foe instead of simply touching them as part of the spell.
+Such an attack is resolved before the toxic attack.

+**At Higher Tiers**: For each tier beyond minimum, you may choose to either grant the toxic attack an additional range of 5 yards or modify the attack result by 1.

+**Critical Failure**: You seem to exhaust yourself instead.
+If you are immune to exhaustion, you instead gain spell sickness equal to half (round down) of the spell tier.

 #### Levitation